iranziprince01/SkillHub/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js and npm installed on your computer.
+- Local terminal
+- HTML, CSS and Javascript

 ### Installation